Home

 The most established medication for treating bipolar is lithium.

-One drawback to lithium is that although it works very well to treat mania and prevent suicide, it is not as useful in combating bipolar symptoms of depression.
-The combination of lithium and Lamictal is becoming a popular approach as the two medications complement each other - Lamictal is mainly effective for bipolar depression, and lithium of bipolar mania.
+The combination of lithium and Lamictal is becoming a popular approach as the two medications complement each other – Lamictal is mainly effective for bipolar depression, and lithium of bipolar mania.

 Anti-convulsant medications, such as valproate (Depakote) also can have mood-stabilizing effects.
 Depakote has been shown to be useful for otherwise hard to treat mania, and was approved in 1995 by the FDA for treating mania.

-The drug Seroquel is the only single agent approved by the FDA for the treatment of the spectrum of bipolar symptoms - both bipolar depression AND bipolar mania.
-Seroquel is the brand name for Quetiapine, an atypical anti-psychotic.
+Seroquel is an atypical anti-psychotic.
 Side effects can include pronounced sedation and weight gain.
 This in turn can contribute to non-compliance as many people find these side effects difficult to tolerate.

 The use of antidepressants such as SSRIs like Prozac and Lexapro are increasingly discredited for treating bipolar as both ineffective, and dangerous because these antidepressants can trigger mania.